barronh/finn2cmaq/README.md

 |   # This file
 |-- run_nrt.sh
 |   # A wrapper to run 1 day for the near-real-time FINN
-|-- run_retro.sh
-|   # A wrapper to run 1 year for the retrospective FINN
 |-- examples
 |   `-- FINN2CMAQ.ipynb
 |-- scripts